 - The American Medical Association

 - Substance Abuse and Mental Health Services Administration

 Besides these popular organizations, thanks to the Affordable Care Act, substance use disorders and mental health conditions are known covered by many insurance companies, framing both issues as medical conditions.

 In addition, you have to consider the environmental factors and risk factors that can contribute to the onset of addiction.
 Those who believe addiction is a choice are often unaware of the brain chemistry changes substances like alcohol or drugs cause in someone.
 Addiction affects the whole human system because people are almost medically incapable of controlling their actions and choices.

 Making Positive Choices in Recovery

 Addicts and alcoholics often need help to stop.
-This usually requires professional advice, since drugs and alcohol can severely impact judgment.
+Family members might have difficulty wrapping their heads around the fact that addiction is indeed a disease.
+This usually requires professional advice since drugs and alcohol can severely impact judgment.
 Because addiction impacts the brain, therapy, medication, and support are necessary.

 This doesn’t mean that there are no choices, however.
-In recovery, individuals have to make decisions to support their sobriety and prevent relapse.
+People in recovery have to make decisions to support their sobriety and prevent relapse.
 Once someone is clean or sober, it’s up to them to continue making healthy choices.

-For these reasons, at Lighthouse Recovery Institute, we combine a medical model of treatment with in-depth therapy.
-We aim to offer our patients the medical, professional help they need to stop using as well as the tools to continue making healthy choices after they leave treatment.
-Our program offers relapse prevention, family therapy, and life skills development (among many other approaches) to help our patients meet this goal.
+For these reasons, at Lighthouse Recovery Institute, we combine a medical treatment model with in-depth therapy.
+We aim to offer our patients the medical, professional help they need to stop using and the tools to continue making healthy choices after they leave treatment.
+Our program provides relapse prevention, family therapy, and life skills development (among many other approaches) to help our patients meet this goal.
 If you are looking for comprehensive, quality treatment, give us a call today.